Richard Dyer (music critic)

-Richard M. Dyer (born 1941) is an American music critic who specializes in classical music.
+Richard M. Dyer (December 29, 1941 – September 20, 2024) was an American music critic who specialized in classical music.
 Described by the music critic Alex Ross as "a dean of the profession", from 1976 to 2006 he was the chief classical music critic of The Boston Globe.

-Educated with degrees in English, Dyer had studied piano and been an opera fan since his youth.
+Educated with degrees in English, Dyer had studied piano and was an opera enthusiast since his youth.
 He embarked on music criticism following a well-received 1973 article in The New York Times on the soprano Renata Tebaldi, and soon joined the staff of the Globe.
-A diverse critic, his writings have extended to numerous other news publications, as well as music encyclopedias, liner notes and program notes.
-He has served on the juries of many piano competitions, and lectured at a variety of universities.
+A diverse critic, his writings extended to numerous other news publications, as well as music encyclopedias, liner notes and program notes.
+Dyer served on the juries of many piano competitions, and lectured at a variety of universities.